DISTRHO/Fadeli/README.md

 3. [faustpp](https://github.com/jpcima/faustpp)
 4. [faust examples](https://faustdoc.grame.fr/examples/reverb/)

+Be sure to clone the repository with all submodules using the `git clone --recursive <repo.git>` command.

 Any faust file placed in the `dsp/` directory is automatically added as part of the build.
 The template files in `template/` directory are passed through `faustpp` that converts the faust dsp file into a buildable DPF-based audio plugin.
 Then DPF takes care of the rest, producing CLAP, LADSPA, LV2, VST2 and VST3 plugins in one go.